-- Ensure that the proper seating distance is maintained between students. - ▶ Distribute testing materials. - Assist students with filling out their identification information on answer sheets. - Supervise the testing room. - Supply pens, pencils, calculators (when appropriate), and extra paper (as necessary). - Walk around the room to ensure students are working on the correct exam section and are not using any unauthorized aids. - Guard against attempts at cheating. - Keep the room supervised at all times. - Complete a seating chart.
-A sample seating chart can be found on pages 118-119.
+- Assist students with filling out their identification information on answer sheets. - Supervise the testing room. - Supply pens, pencils, calculators (when appropriate), and extra paper (as necessary). - Walk around the room to ensure students are working on the correct exam section and are not using any unauthorized aids. - Guard against attempts at cheating. - Keep the room supervised at all times. - Complete a seating chart.
+A sample seating chart can be found on pages 122-123.